Google Workspace: Storage Management Guide

 Ready to start?
 Explore your options

-You'll want to act promptly if your My Drive or shared drive exceeds the storage limit.
+Act promptly if your My Drive or shared drive is nearing the storage limit.
 Otherwise, the drive may become "read-only," allowing you and your colleagues to access the drive and download data but not create or edit files.

 Reduce usage